Skip to main content

 What is HTTP?

-The Hypertext Transfer Protocol( HTTP) is the foundation of the World Wide Web.
-It’s a set of rules that govern how data is transferred between web browsers and servers.
-HTTP is responsible for loading webpages, making API calls, and other forms of data transfer.
+The Hypertext Transfer Protocol (HTTP) serves as the backbone of the World Wide Web.
+It comprises a comprehensive set of rules and guidelines that dictate how data is exchanged between web browsers and servers.
+HTTP is responsible for various essential functions, including loading web pages, executing API calls, and facilitating other forms of data transfer.
+Without HTTP, the seamless browsing experience that users expect would not be possible.

 What is an HTTP request?